 The Science Behind Infertility

-Because of the delicate balance between the hypothalamus, pituitary, and reproductive glands, stress is capable of preventing a woman from ovulating entirely.
+Because of the delicate balance between the hypothalamus, pituitary, and reproductive glands, stress can prevent a woman from ovulating entirely.
 This can contribute to the cause of female infertility.
-Pressure can also create spasms in both the fallopian tubes and the uterus, which can interfere with movement and implantation of a fertilised egg.
-In men, stress can alter sperm counts, motility, and cause impotence.
+Pressure can also create spasms in both the fallopian tubes and the uterus, which can interfere with the movement and implantation of a fertilised egg.
+In men, stress can alter sperm counts, motility and cause impotence.
 Acupuncture infertility treatment counters the effects of stress and cortisol by releasing endorphins in the brain.
 A herbal impotence cure is also an option for men and can reduce stress.

 Hormonal balance does not have to be disrupted by cortisol to cause infertility.
 The most common cause of female infertility is an ovulation disorder, in which the release of a mature egg from the ovary is prevented, usually because of a hormonal imbalance.
 Without enough progesterone, for example, the fetus is unable to attach to the uterus.
-High levels of prolactin, the hormone that stimulates the production of breast milk, can also prevent ovulation.
+High levels of prolactin, the hormone that stimulates breast milk production, can also prevent ovulation.